Neonatal Abstinence Syndrome: Symptoms and Treatment

 How is it diagnosed?

 Most infants begin to have symptoms of withdrawal between 2-3 days after their birth.
 However, some infants may have them earlier and others may not have them until up to 10 days of age.
-These symptoms may be mild and go away quickly or may continue for months.
+These symptoms may be mild and go away quickly or may continue.
 Some things that can affect how long it takes for symptoms to develop include:

 - How long the medication or drug is active in the mother